 For Beckhoff, the promotion of young talent is an integral part of our company philosophy.
 A good education opens up opportunities and possibilities for young people to shape their own future.
 It is a key to the personal success of each individual – and, viewed holistically, to a society worth living in.
 As a globally active company, we offer young people a wide range of training opportunities in a dynamic working environment with a variety of exciting future prospects.

-Beckhoff provides training in nine different apprenticed professions at our HQ in Verl.
+Beckhoff provides training in ten different apprenticed professions at our HQ in Verl.
 In cooperation with Hochschule Bielefeld – University of Applied Sciences and Arts (HSBI) at its Gütersloh Campus, we also offer practice-integrated engineering training in four different degree courses.
 Young people can choose one of these training paths, depending on their interests.
 For us it is important that young people receive practical training.
 In this way they are involved in projects from the very beginning and can put their theoretical knowledge into practice.
 After successfully completing their training, junior employees at Beckhoff are offered long-term and interesting career prospects.

 For the training of young people, Beckhoff relies on strong cooperation with local universities.
 This is why we invest in the academic training of young people and have been promoting cooperation with Bielefeld University of Applied Sciences for more than 10 years by financing three endowed professorships in the field of automation technology at the Gütersloh campus.
 To strengthen medium-sized companies, Beckhoff Automation also supports the endowed "Management of Family Businesses" professorship at the University of Bielefeld.